-- To maintain high academic standards
+- Inspire excellence in academic standards

-- To help each student:
+- Help each student:

-- to develop fully as an individual
+- develop fully as an individual with integrity

-- to cultivate creative and practical skills
+- refine creative and practical skills

-- to think independently
+- think independently

 Pupils demonstrate excellent social awareness and they grow up to be poised, confident and articulate young women."